-Our semantic model extends the logistics core ontology (LogiCo) by Daniele et al. [16].
+Our semantic model for describing agricultural machinery and their environments is based on the logistics core ontology (LogiCo) by Daniele et al. [5].
 This semantic model describes environments and resources in logistics.
 Since this domain is very similar to the general process of harvesting, we extended LogiCo with additional concepts needed to represent agricultural processes.
 We call this extended ontology AgriCo as depicted in Fig. 3.